docs

 | Claims never resubmitted after denial | Up to 65% | Change Healthcare 2024 |

-The 65 percent resubmission gap from Change Healthcare's 2024 data is the number that should anchor any conversation about denial ROI.
-An 11.8 percent initial denial rate becomes a permanent write-off problem if two-thirds of those denials never get worked.
-The recoverable share of initial denials — often cited in the 60 to 90 percent range depending on denial category — is only recoverable if someone works it within the payer's timely filing window.
+The 65 percent resubmission gap from Change Healthcare's 2024 data anchors any denial ROI conversation.
+An 11.8 percent initial denial rate becomes a permanent write-off if two-thirds of those denials never get worked.
+The recoverable share of initial denials, often cited at 60 to 90 percent depending on category, is only recoverable if someone works it inside the payer's timely filing window.

 Denial rates by specialty